oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

 ### Objectives

-In this lab, you will:
+In this lab, you learn how to:

 - Create an Interactive Report page using natural language.
 - Enable natural language support for the report region.

 ## Task 1: Build an Interactive Report page from a view

 Oracle APEX can generate an Interactive Report page from a natural language description, selecting the appropriate source object and configuring the region automatically.
-No menus, no dialogs - just describe what you need.
+Instead of navigating through menus and dialogs, you describe the page you need and APEX builds it for you.
 In this task, you will use that capability to create a replenishment report page based on **SCM\_REPLENISHMENT\_V**, the view created by the data model script in Lab 1.

 1. Select **Application &lt;APP\_ID&gt;** in the breadcrumb to return to the Application home page.